PatrickEMcLean/DungeonMerchantStory/03-TMA-TheHomelyInn.md

 ---

 Asarah sighed and raked her hand through her long dark hair.
+From the professional side of the bar, she surveyed the Inn's common room.
+A fire crackled happily in the fieldstone fireplace, a gentleman nursed an ale on the far end of the bar and the assholes in the far corner laughed too loud and too long for a Inn and whole city that was slowly going out of business.

 ---